 Greentea - Generic regression environment for test automation.
 Greentea is the automated testing tool for Arm Mbed OS development.

 htrun - An Mbed OS command used to drive test binary flashing, hardware reset and test execution.

 int - Short for "integer", it is a variable type that can be used to define numeric variables holding whole numbers.

-Library - A module that you can use to build applications.
+Library - A software module that you can use to build applications.